-Retired National Guard Soldiers that served at least 90 aggregate days on active duty after September 10, 2001, or served 30 continuous days on active duty after September 10, 2001 and were honorably discharged for a service-connected disability, are eligible for the Post 9/11 GI Bill.
+Reserve Soldiers on drill status that served at least 90 aggregate days on active duty after September 10, 2001, or served 30 continuous days on active duty after September 10, 2001 and were honorably discharged for a service-connected disability, are eligible for the Post 9/11 GI Bill.
 Active-duty service time required by graduates of a Service Academy or ROTC does NOT count toward the three years necessary to qualify for benefits.

 The Post 9/11 GI Bill provides different percentage levels of education benefit depending on an individual's length of active duty service following September 10, 2001.
 Soldiers are eligible for up to 36 months of entitlement.
 Benefits are available for up to 15 years from a Soldier's last period of active duty of at least 90 consecutive days.
 Soldiers released from active duty due to a service-connected disability after 30 days or more of continuous service are also eligible for benefits for 15 years.
 This education benefit, unlike previous GI Bill versions, can be transferred to immediate Family members.
 The VA began accepting Post-9/11 GI Bill applications on August 1, 2009.